fishinthecalculator/gocix/README.md

 A [channel](https://guix.gnu.org/en/manual/devel/en/guix.html#Channels) is roughly the Guix equivalent of Ubuntu's PPAs or container registries.
 It's a software repository providing Guix package and service definitions.

-You can search for package and service definitions from this channel any many others at [toys.whereis.みんな](https://toys.whereis.xn--q9jyb4c).
+You can search for package and service definitions from this channel and many others at [toys.whereis.みんな](https://toys.whereis.xn--q9jyb4c).

 ### Configure